Top 5 Easiest Dogs to Train in 2026: A Pro's Guide

 Families with children, first-time owners, active individuals.

-5. Papillon: The pint-sized genius
+5. Papillon: The small but smart companion

 Temperament: